A Top University for Aerospace and Defense

-University of Central Florida is ranked No. 49 among the nation’s public universities in Best Undergraduate Engineering Programs in the nation by U.S. News & World Report.
+UCF is ranked No. 49 among the nation’s public universities in Best Undergraduate Engineering Programs by U.S. News & World Report.

 Top 10 Best Online Bachelor’s Programs for Veterans

-U.S. News and World Report ranked UCF as one of the best online bachelor’s degree programs that help veterans reduce the cost of school.
+U.S. News and World Report ranked UCF as the No. 5 best online bachelor’s degree programs that help veterans reduce the cost of school.